Compatibility degree of cluster complexes: Preliminaries

 and for any ,

 Also, the $f$-vectors are the same as those defined by the following recursion: For any $j\in\{1,\dots,n\}$,

 and for any ,

 (about how to get the recursion of the $f$-vectors, see \cite{fg}).
+Comparing the $d$-vector's and $f$-vector's reccursions, \eqref{dvectorrecursion} and \eqref{f-recursion}, we can see that they are very similar.
+The similarity between the $d$-vectors and the $f$-vectors will be discussed in Section 3.
 Just like $c$-vectors and $g$-vectors, we can regard $F$-polynomials and $f$-vectors as polynomials and vectors associated with vertices of $\TT_n$.

-In this case, we remark that $F$-polynomials and $f$-vectors are independent of the choice of the coefficient system.
+{In this way, we remark that it is possible to define $F$-polynomials and $f$-vectors for a cluster algebra that does not have principal coefficients.}

 The $c$-vector, the $g$-vector, the $F$-polynomials and the exchange matrices can restore the cluster variables and the coefficients:

 \begin{proposition}[\cite{fziv}*{Proposition 3.13, Corollary 6.3}] Let $\{\Sigma_t\}_{t\in\TT_n}$ be a cluster pattern with coefficients in $\PP$ with the initial seed \eqref{initialseed}.
 Then, for any $t \in \TT_n$ and $j \in \{1, \dots, n\}$, we have